etune/Project-Central-User-Manual/New-Certificate-Requests.md

 ##Minutes per unit
     (e.g. 60)
 ##Rounding type:
+     deals with the automatic calculation of credits in regards to sessions
 ##Sub­type required?
 ##Credit instructions
     (OPTIONAL) (e.g. Must have CHES certification number in the Primary License/Certification